elementary-Inc/blog/_posts/2022/2022-07-02-updates-for-june-2022.md

 </figcaption>
 </figure>

 Network sidebar plugins such as NextCloud are now added correctly, the Trash item can no longer be removed from the sidebar, and bookmarks are now highlighted when dragging a file into them.
 The appearance of the pointer more accurately reflects the action it will take—especially handy in list and column view—and we now show a confirmation dialog in the file chooser before overwriting an existing file.
+Also, image thumbnails now always display centered on a card of the same background size, making small images or images with extreme aspect ratios much easier to interact with.
 Plus, a couple of intermittent issues were resolved with duplicate subfolders in list view and previous sessions not being restored accurately.

 ## Camera